robinboncoeur/Art/docs/writing/1Uh-1stEd.md

 “The original seam allowance is a bit narrow.
 If I stitch it the way it is, the seam will hold, but it will be under stress.
 If I reinforce it from the inside with a strip of fabric — like a facing — then that strip will take the load.”

-His finger indicated delicately in the air above the fabric, precise and respectful, as if the dress deserved dignity.
+His finger indicated delicately in the air above the fabric, respectful, as if the dress deserved dignity.

 “Where would you put the strip?”